NatPombubpa/NICE-WORK/README.md

 ## 4.Research plan

 ### Phase1
-1. We will select 10 locations of organic rice farms which have been approved by the Rice Department, Thailand.
+1. 5 locations of organic rice farms and 5 conventional rice farms will be selected.
-2. Five rice rhizosphere soil samples will be collected from each location.
-Microbial DNA will be extracted and performed next generation amplicon sequencing targeting bacteria and fungal communities.
+2. Three soil samples will be collected from each location and used to cultivate the same rice variety in the greenhouse.
+3. Microbial DNA will be extracted from each pot and performed next gen amplicon sequencing targeting bacteria and fungi.
-3. Microbial ecology approaches will be used to explore bacterial and fungal data to define geographical pattern, core microbiome, microbial network hubs, and key species.
+4. Microbial ecology approaches will be used to explore microbiome data to define geographical patterns, core microbiome, microbial network hubs, and key species.

 ### Phase2
-1. We will apply different organic fertilizer or organic farming practice to promote core microbiome growth and investigate how rhizosphere core microbiome changes affect rice growth and rice production.
+1. Different organic fertilizer or organic farming practices will be used to promote core microbiome growth and investigate how rhizosphere core microbiome changes affect rice growth and rice production.

 ## 5.Research Team Members
-1.
+1. Mr. Nuttapon Pombubpa
-2.
+2. Dr. Thanin Chantarachot
 3.